Involuntary and Voluntary Pay Deductions: District of Columbia

 Federal law and guidance on this subject should be reviewed together with this section.

-- An employer must begin withholding with the first pay period that occurs 14 days after the employer receives an income withholding order for child support.
+- An employer must begin withholding no later than the first pay period that occurs 10 days after the employer receives an income withholding order for child support.
 An employer must remit payments within seven business days after payday.
 Special rules apply to interstate income withholding orders.
 If an employee is terminated from employment, the employer must send a termination notice within 10 days.
 See Child Support Withholding.

 - Individuals with unpaid state taxes may become subject to a tax levy.
 See Tax Levies.